Specific Objectives

 Surface area of the sphere

-A sphere is solid that it’s entirely round with every point on the surface at equal distance from the Centre.
+A sphere is a solid that is entirely round with every point on the surface at equal distance from the centre.
 Surface area is

 Image From EcoleBooks.com